qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 </figure>

 There is a missing piece, Our battery can't directly provide an AC current, we need to use a converter to convert from DC to AC.
-This converter also act as the speed controller of the motor.
-By changing the frequency of the AC current, it'll change the speed of RMF which will change the speed of our rotor.
+This converter also act as the speed controller of the motor by changing the frequency of the AC current, it'll change the speed of RMF and result in changing rotational speed of our rotor.

 Going through this process (including the loss in DC/AC converter), the Induction Motor loses less than 20% of its input energy to heat.
 With some systems, the induction motor even lose just 1% of its input energy.

+To recap about energy transformation: ICE vehicles lose 74% of input energy and it is 20% for EVs.

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_energy_conversion.png" style="width:100%" class="img-center">

 ## Overcome rolling and air resistant

-We have make the energy reached our wheels, this is the part we use those energy to:
+We have make the energy reached our wheels, this is the part where we use those energy to:
 - Swirling air
 - Overcome road friction
 - Speeding up then slowing down using brakes